BOARD OF DIRECTORS BIOGRAPHIES

 His published writings include A Primer on Managing Intergroup Conflict in a Multicultural Workplace, Day Laborers Hiring Sites: Constructive Approaches to Community Conflict (co-author with Jill Esbenshade), and he contributed a piece on racialized gang violence in the book Uncommon Common Ground: Race and America’s Future.

-Robin serves as First Vice President on the board of directors of the International Association of Official Human Rights Agencies (IAOHRA), and was President of and is on the Board of the California Association of Human Relations Organizations (CAHRO).
+Robin serves as Immediate Past President on the board of directors of the International Association of Official Human Rights Agencies (IAOHRA), and was President of and is on the Board of the California Association of Human Relations Organizations (CAHRO).
 He’s been a Senior Fellow at the UCLA Luskin School of Public Affairs since 2009 and had the privilege to be part of Harvard University’s Kennedy School of Government’s Executive Session on Human Rights Commissions and Criminal Justice (2006-2008), and the Kellogg National Fellowship/Leadership Program (1994-97).
 He was appointed by the U.S. Commission on Civil Rights to serve on the California State Advisory Committee (2012 to present) and helped create and serve on the L.A.
 Unified School District’s Commission on Human Relations, Diversity, and Educational Equity.
 He served three years on the national interim leadership team of the Within Our Lifetime Network for Racial Equity and Healing.

 In August 2014, Robin spoke in Geneva on the review of the U.S. Government’s compliance with the treaty to eliminate racial discrimination (CERD) and was an invited adviser to the Obama Administration’s delegation to the U.N.
 Human Rights Council in Geneva, for the U.S. first-ever presentation on its human rights record as part of the United Nations’ Universal Periodic Review process in November 2010.
 He was also invited to serve on the official U.S. Delegation to the U.N.
 World Conference Against Racism in Durban, South Africa, in 2001.
+IAOHRA President Alisa Warren, Robin Toma (Executive Director, Los Angeles County Commission on Human Relations), Joann Kamuf-Ward, Deputy Commissioner, NYC Commission on Human Rights), and Jamil Dakwar (International Human Rights Lawyer) participated in an outstanding panel at the UN Human Rights Council meeting in Switzerland in October 2025.

 Robin is the son of Americans of Japanese and Okinawan ancestry; his mother and her family spent World War II imprisoned in the U.S. internment camps solely because of their Japanese ancestry.
 Robin’s paternal grandfather was an immigrant Okinawan sugar cane plantation worker in Maui.
 Robin grew up in the Echo Park/Silver Lake neighborhoods of L.A., attending LAUSD public schools.
 He received a B.A. with highest honors in Sociology and honors in Economics from the University of California at Santa Cruz, and a J.D. degree and M.A. degree in Urban Planning from UCLA.
 Robin is fluent in Spanish, having studied and worked in Barcelona for two years, and was a teacher in L.A.’s public schools.